 "Pen is mightier than Sword"

-He has covered extensively from the ground the massive Gujarat earthquake, 2004 tsunami devastation, Sri Lankan war, oppression in Myanmar, and birth of democracy and devastating earthquake that struck Nepal in 2015.
+That did not deter the journalist from venturing to Sri Lanka repeatedly to cover the protracted war, massive earthquakes in Gujarat and Kashmir, 2004 tsunami devastation, oppression in Myanmar, and birth of democracy and devastating earthquake that struck Nepal in 2015.
 In the process, he was won a dozen national and international media awards.

-He has to his credit several 'leader' articles for the Times of India - like 'tribals are not museum pieces', 'open prison called Myanmar' and ‘Lankan landmine’ etc - on sensitive topics and his international investigative reports have been carried even in Washington Post and New York Times.
+The journalist author has to his credit several 'leader' articles for The Times of India and other media - like ‘Tribals are not museum pieces’, ‘Open prison called Myanmar’, ‘Lankan Landmine’ and ‘Fabric of Disaster’ on sensitive topics.
+His international investigative reports have been carried even in Washington Post and New York Times before he stumbled onto life-changing Kandhamal campaign.

-Telling people’s stories has been the journalist's passion.
-This inspired him to take a step higher beyond journalism and be a voice for the voiceless with life-changing advocacy for the hapless victims of Kandhamal conflagration in Odisha state in eastern India.
+Telling people’s stories has been the journalist’s hobby.
+This inspired him to take the profession to a higher pedestal and be a voice for the voiceless victims of the orchestrated anti-Christian violence in remote Kandhamal district in Odisha state in eastern India.

-When the national media forgot the simmering anti-Christian violence in Kandhamal jungles of Odisha from August 2008, it was Anto who stirred the national conscience with his investigative book 'Kandhamal - a blot on Indian Secularism' after repeated arduous trips to the Kandhamal jungles.
+When the national media forgot the simmering anti-Christian violence in Kandhamal jungles from August 2008, it was Akkara who stirred the national conscience with his investigative book 'Kandhamal - a blot on Indian Secularism' after repeated arduous trips to the remote region.

 Cardinal Varkey Vithayathil, Major Archbishop and president of Catholic Bishops Conference of India (CBCI) in his 'Foreword' to the book described it as 'A Book of Revelation'.
 "Shining Faith in Kandhamal reveals a true journalist who cannot remain a mute spectator in the face of inhuman atrocities.
 Love and responsibility for one's fellowmen finds expression in concern for the truth," pointed out Cardinal Vithayathil.

-Released by Cardinal Fernando Filoni, prefect of the Congregation for Evangelisation of People’s of the Vatican in February 2013, 'Early Christians of 21 Century - stories of incredible Christian witness from Kandhamal jungles', recounted the incredible Christian witness amid brutal persecution in Kandhamal.
+Cardinal Fernando Filoni, prefect of the Congregation for Evangelisation of People’s of the Vatican who released ‘Early Christians of 21 Century - stories of incredible Christian witness from Kandhamal jungles’, in February 2013 remarked: ”The story of Kandhamal’s martyrs is continuing to inspire us.”

 On the 5th Kandhamal anniversary in 2013, the journalist author brought out 'Kandhamal craves for Justice' drawing national attention to the travesty of justice.
 While Justice Ajit Prakash Shah, former chief justice of Delhi, acclaimed that "The book has a story to tell", The Tehelka magazine noted that in the book, the author "tells the horror and its aftermath"

-The investigative book with Foreword by veteran journalist Kuldip Nayar made the media rewrite the Kandhamal Christian conspiracy script with The Telegraph bringing to national attention ‘Kandhamal Tale in New Light and leading Odia daily 'Sambad' declaring that "People have been fooled' with the orchestrated Hindu nationalist propaganda that the Hindu leader’s murder was a Christian conspiracy.
+The book with Foreword by veteran journalist Kuldip Nayar made the media rewrite the Kandhamal Christian conspiracy script with The Telegraph bringing to national attention ‘Kandhamal Tale in New Light' and leading Odia daily 'Sambad' declaring that "People have been fooled' with the Hindu nationalist propaganda that the Hindu leader’s murder was a Christian conspiracy.

 Winner of National essay contest-cum-debate organized by Indian Council of Philosophical Research on ‘Philosophy and Social Change’.